YuTian8328/alfred/APPTAINER_USAGE.md

-# Adaption for Triton environment
+# Adaptation for Triton environment

 ## Preparation:
 - Modify requirements to use new versions of torch and ai2thor.